logpai/hybridlogparser/README.md

 ## Preliminary

 Hybrid log parsing is a **superset** of existing log parsing research that targets single-line logs.
-It aims to focuses on single-line logs (e.g., typical execution logs), multi-line logs (e.g, exception logs or tabular system status logs), and their mix, The output of this task includes
+It focuses on single-line logs (e.g., typical execution logs), multi-line logs (e.g, exception logs or tabular system status logs), and their mix.
-- a meta-file that contains the template of each log message and its location in the original log file
-- structured log files with variable lists in each log type.

 Hybrid log parsers are designed to handle hybrid log parsing task, which is challenging for traditional [log parsers](https://github.com/logpai/logparser) due to the structural variability of hybrid logs.